 Catch the city’s quirkier side at Huashan 1914 Creative Park

 The collection of buildings hosts a mish-mash of rotating museum exhibits, restaurants, shops, cafés, and bars.
-Huashan 1914 is one of the more fun & interesting areas to wander around in Zhongzheng and one of the best places to visit in Taipei.
+Huashan 1914 is one of the more fun and interesting areas to wander around in Zhongzheng and one of the coolest places to visit in Taipei.
 Like Forrest Gump’s box of chocolates: You’ll never know what you’re gonna get here!

 Catch a performance at the National Theater and Concert Hall